MrEnder0/Grid9/README.md

  - Allow while nesting

 ### Low priority
- - Create a cmhtl for local documentation
+ - Create a compiled html for local documentation
  - Make a update command for the cli tool
  - Add logging system for debugging errors and script information.
  - Clean up bad code and comment on more complex parts for readability.